-For each church, we calculated average weekly giving prior to March 2020 and compared those numbers with the total gifts received during the weeks of March 8, 15, 22, and 29.
+For each church, we calculated average weekly giving prior to March 2020 and compared those numbers with the total gifts received during Sundays in March and April.
 This allows us to categorize every church each week by their percent difference from average (indicated by color).
 Changes in the total weekly giving volume for churches with an online giving solution are shown on the left panel compared to churches that do not offer online giving on the right.
 Because weekly giving naturally varies week to week throughout the month, the left of each panel shows the distribution of churches averaged over January and February of 2020.